Before entering into the world of real food you most likely never heard the words beef tallow before. Lard yes, beef tallow no. That is unless you’re:

 - Buy the fat from a butcher/processor and render it yourself.

-- Order it online.
+- Order beef tallow online.

 Links to more on Beef Tallow